boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **JACKSON_API_KEYS**

-A comma separated list of API keys that will be validated when serving the SSO Connection requests at `/api/v1/connections`.
+A comma separated list of API keys that will be validated when serving the API requests for SSO connection (`/api/v1/connections`) and Directory Sync (`/api/v1/directory-sync`).

 For example `JACKSON_API_KEYS=key1,key2,key3`